workshops

 - the certainty of having an “audience” listening from inside the construction site, perceiving the sounds from outside as a sinister presence.

-During the workshop, each of the participant is invited to develop an intervention and to perform it during a night excursion in the surroundings of the construction site.
+During the workshop, each of the participants is invited to develop an intervention and perform it around the area of the construction site.

 MORE INFO HERE